MarinoMtz/lorawan_jamming/README.md

    - Interference : I, node ID, packet size (including heqder), simulaton time
    - Dead device : D, Node ID, Cumulative consumption due to Tx events, Cumulative consumption due to Rx events, Cumulative consumption due to Sleep status, Dead Time

+5. Output files:

+Appart from the LOG, there is also a possibility of printing some files that contain some parameters regarding the simulation:
+- Devices.dat: contains the position and the SF of each End-Device and Jammer, it is stored at "scratch/Devices.dat"

 ## Configuration parameters

 In addition to the simulation parameters that can be set when the simulation is launched, there are some others that can be changed only by editing the corresponding .cc file: